All Fired Up (The Saturdays song): Background and composition

 "All Fired Up" was written by Brian Higgins, Tim Deal, Matt Gray, Annie Yuill, MNEK and Miranda Cooper and was produced by Brian Higgins and Xenomania.
 The song was recorded in 2011 after the band said they wanted to try some music which was a lot more "sexier" and "definitely a different sound".
-The song was recorded at Xenomania.
 The band revealed that a lot of the songs on the album (including "All Fired Up") are about love which the inspiration of the songs came from their celebrity boyfriends; David Gandy [Mollie King], Wayne Bridge [Frankie Sandford], Marvin Humes [Rochelle Wiseman], and Ben Foden [Una Healy].
 However, Vanessa who is the only single one drew inspiration as she loved to party and the song is a very party song.
 However, the band did point that they were singing about how girls are better than boys, then calling themselves feisty on the album.